argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 ```

 !!! warning
     By default, deleting an application will not perform a cascade delete, which would delete its resources.
-You must add the finalizer if you want this behaviour - which you may well not want.
+If you prefer a cascade delete of its resource, you must add the finalizer:

 ```yaml
 metadata: